 Each year group has a year group Congress.
-The Congress is run by the Year Head (elected student) and it's members are changed halfway through the academic year to allow for more of the year group to have an opportunity for leadership and promotion of student voice.
+The Congress is run by the Year Head (elected student) and its members are changed halfway through the academic year to allow for more pupils to have an opportunity for leadership and promotion of student voice.